Zero Day (film)

-Zero Day is a 2003 American found footage drama film written and directed by Ben Coccio and starring Andre Keuck and Cal Robertson, revolving around a duo planning a school shooting through the perspective of a video filming camera.
+Zero Day is a 2002 American found footage drama film written and directed by Ben Coccio and starring Andre Keuck and Cal Robertson, revolving around a duo planning a school shooting, documented through the perspective of a video filming camera.

 Plot

-Andre Kriegman (born July 17, 1982) and Calvin "Cal" Gabriel (born February 5, 1983) announce their intention to attack Iroquois High School, where they are both students, calling their plan "Zero Day".
-Both teens are extremely troubled, Cal suffers from depression and suicidal ideation and Andre is a violent and hateful individual.
-The majority of the film is portrayed through their video filming camera, and shows them documenting their planning and preparation for the attack, while hiding it from their friends and families.
+Andre Kriegman (born July 17, 1982) and Calvin "Cal" Gabriel (born February 5, 1983) are two friends living in New Stratford, Connecticut, USA.
+The two begin filming on June 23, 2000, announcing their intention to commit a school shooting at Iroquois High School, where they are both students.
+They call their plan "Zero Day" and themselves "The Army of Two".
+Both teens are troubled, as Cal exhibits signs of depression and suicidal ideation alongside his unmedicated ADD, while Andre varies between apathetic, hateful, or vindictive towards his peers and surroundings, and is drawn toward firearms and explosives.

+The majority of the film is portrayed through a Camcorder and shows them documenting their planning and preparation for the attack, while hiding it from their friends and families.
+Their motive for the attack is inconclusive, with several conflicting or insufficient reasons being stated throughout the movie, especially during their penultimate video suicide note recorded on April 25, 2001.

-Other scenes show the two attending Andre's birthday party, egging the house of Brad Hoff, and Cal going to prom, while Andre closes up and works at a pizza establishment.
-In one video entry, Cal notes the origin of the name "Zero Day": when Cal and Andre originally planned to attack the school on the first day that the temperature would drop to zero degrees Fahrenheit, after they had finished their preparations.
-However, this only occurred once, during which Andre was sick, and they set May 1, 2001, as the new date.
+Scenes include typical adolescent activities, such as the two attending Andre's birthday party, egging the house of a fellow student they don't like, and Cal going to prom, while Andre works at a local pizza establishment.
+The rest of the entries are dedicated to the planning of the attack.
+In one of these video entries, Cal notes the origin of the name "Zero Day": when Cal and Andre originally planned to attack the school on the first day that the temperature would drop to zero degrees Fahrenheit, after they had finished their preparations.
+However, this only occurred once, during which Andre was sick, and so they set May 1, 2001, as the new date.
 Wanting their attack to have a memorable name, they agreed to keep the original title.